GabrielNsiah/Plant-Health-Monitoring-at-LNMH/README.md

 This allows for:

 - Data to automatically be extracted, transformed and loaded into a database in the cloud.
-- DAta older than 24 hours to be moved into a longer-term storage option for lower costs.
+- Data older than 24 hours to be moved into a longer-term storage option for lower costs.
 - Real time, filterable visualizations, accessible by staff at any time.

 ## Diagrams